nickjanssen/angus/README.md

 * Easily make a production build using `grunt prod` (minified and concatenated)
 * Deploy directly to Amazon S3
 * Serve static resources from a CDN on production

+## But wait!
+I can't have apps...right inside the Angus repository?
+Sure you can!
+The `src/` folder gets ignored by git, and you can safely have as many repositories as you like in there.
+Once you create a new app, e.g. `/src/my-new-app/` simply run `git init` from that directory!
+No need for complex submodules and all that stuff.
+This isn't rocket science!

 ## Why Grunt?
 There's Gulp and Brunch out there!